-Consequently, the GNSO Council did not approve this particular recommendation and has tasked the RPM PDP Working Group to "consider, as part of its Phase 2 work, whether an appropriate policy solution can be developed that is generally consistent with Recommendations 1, 2, 3 & 4 of the PDP Final Report and:
+Consequently, the GNSO Council did not approve this particular recommendation and has tasked the RPM PDP Working Group to "consider, as part of its Phase 2 work, whether an appropriate policy solution can be developed which:

-- a. accounts for the possibility that an IGO may enjoy jurisdictional immunity in certain circumstances; - b. does not affect the right and ability of registrants to file judicial proceedings in a court of competent jurisdiction; - c. preserves registrants' rights to judicial review of an initial UDRP or URS decision; and - recognizes that the existence and scope of IGO jurisdictional immunity in any particular situation is a legal issue to be determined by a court of competent jurisdiction" (see https://gnso.icann.org/en/council/resolutions#20190418-03).
+- a. accounts for the possibility that an IGO may enjoy jurisdictional immunity in certain circumstances; - b. does not affect the right and ability of registrants to file judicial proceedings in a court of competent jurisdiction whether following a UDRP/URS case or otherwise;; and - recognizes that the existence and scope of IGO jurisdictional immunity in any particular situation is a legal issue to be determined by a court of competent jurisdiction" (see https://gnso.icann.org/en/council/resolutions#20190418-03).